Skip to content

 • Internal energy — e [J/kg], derived as e = p / (ρ · (γ − 1))

-Orange dots (Numerical): the current numerical solution read from snapshot.dat.
+Orange dots (Numerical): the current numerical solution copied directly out of the solver session.

 Blue line (Exact): during Sod runs with t > 0, the GUI computes the exact Riemann solution from the current left/right states, \gamma, and diaphragm position.
 For other problem types, no exact overlay is shown.